-An online library of teaching resources support those delivering the Mandarin Excellence Programme, and consists of teaching materials, lesson plans, lesson extension activities and assessments.
-These resources are continually updated and added to as the programme evolves.
+An online library of teaching resources support teachers delivering the Mandarin Excellence Programme.
+The resources include, but are not limited to, teaching materials, lesson plans, lesson extension activities and assessments.

 In 2020 we launched our online bank of Mandarin Resources for Schools (MARS).
-This is a key hub of teaching resources for the Mandarin Excellence Programme.
-It was designed specifically for teachers and is completely free to use.
+This is a repository of teaching resources that will be useful for teachers of Chinese, whether for delivery of the Mandarin Excellence Programme or Chinese language teaching in schools in general.
+MARS was designed specifically for teachers and is completely free to use.
 Other resources are listed below.

 Links to resources for delivering Jìnbù 1 and Jìnbù 2 can be found here: